arthihariharan/611/README.md

 #### 5. Makefile

 The Makefile is used to create the report and images.
 Please see the makefile for information about the relationship between the scripts and outputs.
+The outputs will be created in the "work" folder.
+Please check the files in work folder for output.

-  To create the final report run "make Report.html"
+  To create the final report run "make Report.html".
+This will create "Final_report.html" in the work folder.

 ```
 make Report.html